Pussy Riot 2012 trial: Public opinion in Russia

 The court's decision aroused little sensation domestically.
 Many Russians were outraged by Pussy Riot's church protest and supported the right of the majority to worship in peace.
 The Christ the Savior Cathedral was destroyed in 1931 on the order of Soviet leader Joseph Stalin (it was rebuilt in the 1990s), adding to the location's significance to believers.
 At the conclusion of the trial, a series of Levada Center polls showed that, of 1600 Russians surveyed in 45 cities nationwide, 42% also believed Pussy Riot had been arrested for insulting the shrines and beliefs of the Orthodox Church.
 Meanwhile, 29% saw it as a case of general hooliganism, while only 19% saw it as a political protest against Putin.
 Overall opinion was for the most part negative or indifferent.
 Only 6% sympathised with Pussy Riot, while 41% felt antipathy towards them.
 44% believed the trial was "fair and impartial", while 17% believed it was not.
 Of those following the case, 86% favored some form of punishment, ranging from prison to forced labor or fines, while 5% said they should not have been punished at all.
 A prison sentence of 2 to 7 years was seen as appropriate by 33%, whereas 43% saw two or more years as excessive, and a further 15% said the defendants should not have been prosecuted in court.
 A research assessment by the Exovera company noted that, in online discussion forums, "there was clearly an awareness of being judged by the global community, whose response was referred to in some cases as 'hysterical' and unfair".

 The conservatism of the public was criticized by some Russian commentators.
 Levada Center director Lev Gudkov commented on the results, stating that most Russians got their information from television and therefore perceived events in accordance with the state's "official version".

 In the statement published after the sentence had been announced, the Russian Orthodox Church stated that while the actions of Pussy Riot were offensive to "millions of people," the Church called "on the state authorities to show mercy to the people convicted within the framework of the law, in the hope that they will refrain from repeating blasphemous actions."
 Vsevolod Chaplin, chairman of the Synodal Department for the Cooperation of Church and Society of the Moscow Patriarchate, accused Pussy Riot of blasphemy, insulting believers and "kindling hatred between believers and atheists".

-In contrast to the restrictive laws in Russia, Pussy Riot became symbols of defiance and expression—examples of the very freedom they seek.
+In contrast to the laws in Russia, Pussy Riot became symbols of defiance and expression—examples of the very freedom they seek.
 There’s a mutual understanding that these musicians are ‘rights-bearing expressive agents’ contributing to aesthetics and music, a form of social and political agency.
 Pussy Riot represents the communities finding themselves at odds with Russian authority.